mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/2-setup/KSDJ-create-raidz2-pool/README.md

 #### Procedure

-- This job triggers litmus experiment which creates striped storage pool using disks.
+- This job triggers litmus experiment which creates raidz2 storage pool using disks.
 - The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the manifest accordingly.
 - This test checks if the required cStor pool is created successfully using kubectl command `kubectl get spc`
 - This investigates if the corresponding cstor pool pods are running using SPC as label.